-The Respondent who has not provided a real name but just the letters which make up the Trade Mark in duplicate has an address in the USA.
-It registered the Domain Name on 5 December 2018.
-The Domain Name is connected to a website which allowed visitors to view the Complainant's programmes, without the Complainant's authorization (the "Website").
+The Respondent who has not provided a real name but just two letters of the alphabet has an address in the USA.
+It registered the Domain Name on 1 July 2017.
+The Domain Name was connected to a website which allowed visitors to view the Complainant's programmes, without the Complainant's authorization (the "Website").
 The Domain Name came to the Complainant's attention in September 2020.
-On 14 September 2020, the Complainant sent cease and desist letters to the Respondent, the Registrar and the Website's internet service provider (the "ISP") and received no responses.
+On 23 September 2020, the Complainant sent cease and desist letters to the Respondent, the Registrar and the Website's internet service provider (the "ISP").
+The letter to the Respondent was undeliverable as the email address was invalid.
+Neither the Registrar nor the ISP responded.
+The Website is not active at the time of the writing of this decision.